kooshacherik/Audited-Courses/README.md

-These courses have been fully completed and all their excercises and quizzes have been participted .
+These courses have been fully completed and all their excercises and quizzes have been participted.
 From Jan 2021 to Aug 2022